discordconsole-team/DiscordConsole/README.md

 ### Bulk delete
 Yes, you can indeed BULK DELETE messages.
 This allows you to delete a bunch of messages at once,
-without even needing a bot to do it!
+without even needing to code anything to do it!

 ### Log
 Log the last 100 messages to a file, or just view the last 10 in console directly!